jdelic/saltshaker/CERTIFIED_BUILDS.md

      repository ("everyone on the ops team has it")

-  3. Even if you use a deployment specific secrets database like the `dynamicpasswords` pillar included in this repository, you commonly must run the configuration management before deploying new applications so their secrets are waiting for them.
+  3. Even if you use a deployment specific secrets database like the `dynamicsecrets` pillar included in this repository, you commonly must run the configuration management before deploying new applications so their secrets are waiting for them.